Malcev Completions, Hodge Theory, and Motives: Introduction

 \subsection{Acknowledgements}

 I would like first and foremost to thank my PhD advisor Joseph Ayoub, without whom this project wouldn't even exist.
-Secondly, I'm grateful to Andrew Kresch for many useful discussions, and the algebraic geometry group at the University of Z\"urich for an extremely pleasant and motivating working environment.
-Lastly, I want to thank Marco D'Addezio for many useful comments on a previous version of this text.
+Secondly, I'm grateful to Andrew Kresch, Luca Terenzi and Dan Petersen for many useful discussions, and the algebraic geometry group at the University of Z\"urich for the extremely pleasant and motivating working environment I benefited from when the bulk of this work was done.
+Lastly, I want to thank Marco D'Addezio and two anonymous referees for many useful comments on previous versions of this text.